- Ohio - Wikipedia

 - Ohio. gov | Official Website of the State of Ohio | Ohio. gov

-Ohio gov is the official website for the State of Ohio Find the government information and services you need to live, work, travel, and do business in the state
+On the State of Ohio's official website you'll find information and services to help you live, work, travel, and do business

 - Ohio | History, Geography, Capital, Population, Map, Facts - Britannica